On average, building a dock costs $14,949 but can range from $4,054 to $25,970, depending on type, materials, and location.

 A prefabricated aluminum pipe dock will cost between $1,000 and $10,000 total.
 A basic straight roll-out runs $1,500 to $3,500.
 You’ll pay an additional $500 to $5,000 for setup and installation.

 Crib docks cost $10,000 to $50,000 or more.
-Constructed by filling one or more square wooden “cribs” with large rocks and then capping with a deck.
+They are constructed by filling one or more square wooden “cribs” with large rocks and then capped with a deck.
 They are essentially small, synthetic islands that you can connect to each other and the shore with decking.

 Requires a permit due to environmental concerns.
 Check with your pro or the local zoning or building permit office for specifics.